All Episodes

 It's 800-941 Sean.

-Uh there's gonna be the witnesses will take the stand out in Nevada.
+There's going to be the witnesses will take the stand out in Nevada, and we're going to have full coverage of this tonight.

-Now they declined to take the case that I've been telling you about.
+The Wisconsin Supreme Court, now, they declined to take the case that I've been telling you about.

-That's a very strong case based on if somebody wants a ballot, absentee or mail-in, they have a process and it's an application that must be signed on to.
+That's a very strong case based on if somebody wants a ballot, absentee or mail-in, they have a process, and it's an application that must be signed on to.

-Uh so it was not sent down to a lower court because of the merits, just the opposite.
+So it was not sent down to a lower court because of the merits, just the opposite.

-So then that is an important development.
+So that is an important development.

 We have people in the courtroom.

-Uh one of the things, Linda, we can bring people a little bit behind the scenes is since election day.
+One of the things, Linda, we can bring people a little bit behind the scenes is since Election Day, you know, we've been looking into all of this on a very deep level.

 It's been pretty much a 24-7 job.